Janzeero-PhD/t/README.md

 The further plans are to enlarge number of epochs, play with sizes of images, collect more uniform and larger training dataset.

+Please consider (my settings to run this model):
+- Tensorflow version 1.15.0 (older);
+- Keras version 2.0.5 (older);
+- but CUDA is 10.0.
+Probably CUDA should be 9.0. and this will not produce some discrepancies which I faced training this model on my GPU (RTX2060).
+Will check it later.

 The examples of training images (without labels):
 ![ex1](https://i.imgur.com/hvuAXqK.jpg)
 ![ex2](https://i.imgur.com/Bit9W8K.jpg)
 ![ex3](https://i.imgur.com/ryhzdyj.jpg)

 The examples of test results (with labels):